 This resource is for social workers, counselors, and mental health professionals in education.
 It encompasses the direct practice part of the school social worker's job and the administrative and policy-driven aspects, such as child abuse reporting, disciplinary interventions, training, and interacting with teachers and parents.

-This book covers new multi-system interventions that work on all levels, from school to family to community agencies to the policy level.
+This publication covers multi-system interventions that work on all levels, from school to family to community agencies to the policy level.

 Children & Schools journal publishes professional materials relevant to social work services for children.
 The journal publishes articles on innovations in practice, interdisciplinary efforts, research, program evaluation, policy, and planning.